Tesla accused of racial discrimination in lawsuit

 Tesla Motors is being accused of allowing its California production plant to become a "hotbed for racist behavior."

-A racial discrimination lawsuit, filed Monday in California state court in Oakland, said black employees were addressed by racial slurs and company management ignored their complaints, according to a Reuters report.
+A racial discrimination lawsuit, filed Monday in California Superior Court in Oakland, said black employees were addressed by racial slurs and company management ignored their complaints.
 The lawsuit is at least the third filed this year against Tesla alleging racial discrimination at its Fremont, California, factory.

-Monday's lawsuit, filed by former Tesla employee Marcus Vaughn, said Vaughn was routinely called the "n-word" by supervisors and coworkers after he began working at the factory in April, Reuters reported.
+Monday's lawsuit, filed by former Tesla employee Marcus Vaughn, said Vaughn was routinely called the "n-word" by supervisors and coworkers after he began working at the factory in April.
 He says he complained in writing to human resources officials, but those complaints were never investigated.

 Vaughn says he was fired in October for "not having a positive attitude."
 The lawsuit seeks class-action status and unspecified damages under California anti-discrimination law.

 The lawsuit is the latest in a growing number of lawsuits accusing Tesla of discrimination.
-In March, another black employee sued the automaker, alleging he was sexually harassed, racially harassed and racially discriminated against at the Fremont facility.
+In March, another black employee qq, alleging he was sexually harassed, racially harassed and racially discriminated against at the Fremont facility.
 A trio of former employees made similar claims in a lawsuit filed against the company in October.

 Tesla didn't immediately respond to a request for comment.